 I started writing and producing dance music in 1992 as “DJ JD”, while DJing at the UC Davis radio station KDVS.
 After graduating, I moved back to the Bay Area and connected with the record label collective Trip ‘n Spin Recordings.
 My first collaboration with DJ Spesh came out in 1994, recording as Jondi & Spesh, a partnership that continues to this day.
 Our album “We Are Connected” made Muzik magazine’s list of Top 40 albums of the year when it came out, right next to Madonna.
 Releases on Renaissance, Global Underground, and Bedrock followed, and we received support from the top DJ’s in the world at that time (John Digweed, Sasha, Paul Oakenfold, and many others).
 Jondi & Spesh also composed a number of tracks for Konami’s massively popular game series Dance Dance Revolution.

 In 1998 Spesh and I started Loöq Records.
-Loöq is approaching its 200th release and going strong: a “pan-electronic” label that releases techno, deep house, progressive house, breakbeat, ambient, downtempo, and more.
-Spesh and I hosted the monthly Loöq Radio podcast as well as the Qoöl Happy Hour — the first electronic music happy hour in San Francisco.
-Qoöl had an insanely popular 15-year run as a weekly Wednesday event at 111 Minna, and continues as an occasional “pop-up” event at various San Francisco venues, focusing on local talent and musical community.
+With over two hundred releases, Loöq is a “pan-electronic” label that releases techno, deep house, progressive house, breakbeat, ambient, downtempo, and more.
+For over a decade Spesh and I hosted the monthly Loöq Radio podcast as well as the Qoöl Happy Hour–the first electronic music happy hour in San Francisco.
+Qoöl had an insanely popular 15-year run as a weekly Wednesday event at 111 Minna.

 Around the year 2000 I began to collaborate with Mark Musselman on the breakbeat project Momu (some consider us to be among the originators of the “progressive breaks” subgenre).
 Since then Momu has released four full-length albums.
 Momu’s biggest track to date is probably “The Dive” from our debut self-titled album, which received support from Nick Warren, Hernan Cattaneo, and many others.
 Momu’s track Sunsicle was used in the intro to the TV show C.S.I.